matt-r-g/Bike-Sales-analysis-using-Tableau/README.md

 ### For Low Sales Countries
 1. 📣 **Increase Marketing Efforts:** Invest in localised marketing strategies to increase brand recognition and awareness in these countries.
-2. 🚚 **Optimise Distribution Channels:** Review and enhance the distribution network to ensure products are available where demand exists.
+2. 🚚 **Optimise Distribution:** Review and enhance the distribution network to ensure products are available where demand exists.
-3. 📊 **Market Research:** Conduct market research to better understand customer needs and adapt the product offerings to local preferences.
+3. 📊 **Market Research:** Conduct market research to better understand customer needs and adapt the product offerings to local preferences, or expand the business into other countries.

 ### For Low Selling Products
 1. 💸 **Discounting and Promotions:** Offer promotional discounts or bundle deals to encourage customers to purchase underperforming products.